The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Rotate exhaust camshaft clockwise to position cylinder 1 cams to point to right and be horizontal with engine head (picture) (24mm open wrench).

-When exhaust camshaft is positioned as indicated cylinder 2 & 4 cams will be partially pressing on their corresponding valves (pictures).
+When you position the exhaust camshaft as indicated, the cylinder 2 and 4 cams will partially press on their corresponding valves (see pictures).

 Adjust exhaust camshaft to achieve this position.